This webpage is being updated!

 Host Universities in the U.S

-Finnish language and culture can be studied approximately in ten U.S. universities.
-Finnish FLTA-grantees have been hosted in for example by the following universities:
+Finnish language and culture can be studied in several U.S. universities.
+Finnish FLTA-grantees have been hosted, for example, by the following universities:

 - Columbia University, New York, N.Y.